Frequently Asked Questions

 The University of Dayton has two official logos: the chapel logo and wordmark.
 The chapel logo is the preferred logo on all materials, and it is required on all University stationery and letterhead.
 Certain guidelines (including clear spaces, colors and size) must be followed to ensure the integrity of the logo.
 To promote a certain office or program, a "tagline" with the appropriate information can be used in association with the logo.

 There are separate Dayton Flyers logos, but these may only be used by University athletics.

 Please note that the logo is to be used only for official University business.
 For all other uses, including commercial and non-commercial use, you must have prior written permission to use the University of Dayton name, trademarks (to include logos, seals or insignia) or other identifying symbols.
-Any approved use must be consistent with the University's brand and logo guidelines.
+Please complete the logo request form to request permission.

 Why do you use AP Style?
 Why are certain words lowercase/uppercase?
 What rules are used for commas?